AtsushiSakai/PythonRobotics/docs/modules/control/move_to_a_pose_control/move_to_a_pose_control.rst

 .. code-block:: ipython3
    PathFinderController(Kp_rho, Kp_alpha, Kp_beta)

-Constructs an instantiate of the controller.
+Constructs an instantiate of the PathFinderController for navigating a 3-DOF wheeled robot on a 2D plane.

 Parameters:
 - Kp_rho: The linear velocity gain to translate the robot along a line towards the goal
 - Kp_alpha: The angular velocity gain to rotate the robot towards the goal
-- Kp_beta: The offset angular velocity gain accounting for smooth merging to the goal angle
+- Kp_beta: The offset angular velocity gain accounting for smooth merging to the goal angle (i.e., it helps the robot heading to be parallel to the target angle.)

 Member function(s)